kookkui/SoloRPGs/_Bestiaries/Broken Shores/Egrastean Soldiers.md

 parry: "Yes"

-description: "Proud, cocky bastards that can back their loud mouths with skill and the best gear."
+description: "***Proud, cocky bastards that can back their loud mouths with skill and the best gear.***"

 ```